kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 ### But it's incomplete?

-Yes, it is incomplete!
+Yes, this is true, it is incomplete!
 For example, GeoRust [doesn't currently have an implementation of buffering](https://github.com/georust/geo/issues/641) (as of June 2023).
 And surely other algorithms in GEOS haven't yet been ported.
 (Though [the algorithms that do exist](https://docs.rs/geo/latest/geo/#algorithms) are very high quality.)

-That said...
-**I'm more bullish about the unrealized potential of GeoRust + GeoArrow applied to WebAssembly and Python than any other technology on the horizon today.**

-My general goal in pushing and advocating for this tech stack is to create a symbiotic ecosystem with GeoRust.
+To be clear, the time horizon to maturity is certainly longer for GeoRust because it's newer.
+It will take GeoRust some time to catch up to the full suite of operations in JTS/GEOS, but I have faith in the project and the community that it will happen.

+Ideally if more downstream projects pop up that use GeoRust, it will create a symbiotic relationship that's great for the whole ecosystem.
 Just as GEOS sees development interest resulting from the huge number of downstream users in e.g. Shapely, so would GeoRust hopefully see more contributors if there were a larger transitive user base.

-To be clear, the time horizon to maturity is certainly longer for GeoRust and GeoArrow than for GEOS because the tech is so fresh.
-If you need something in the next 6 months, invest in geos-wasm.
-If you're looking a couple years down the road, maybe consider GeoRust.

 ## Where to go from here?

 So in conclusion... will I be spending my time writing GEOS bindings to Wasm?
 No, that's unlikely.
 But if I find time in the future, I'd jump on the chance to bring GeoRust to the browser.

-Did the title end up being clickbait? :wink:

-I'll have more posts in the future to focus on geoarrow and georust.

-- Getting
-- Boundaries are costly
-  - JS-wasm
-  - JS can read into a wasm buffer but wasm can't read into JS space.
+**I'm more bullish about the unrealized potential of GeoRust + GeoArrow applied to WebAssembly and Python than any other technology combination on the horizon today.**

+If you need something in the next 6 months, invest in geos-wasm.
+If you're looking a couple years down the road, maybe consider GeoRust.